shkyler/gmit-pands-project/README.md

 _**session():**_ THis is a function used to manage an analysis sesssion.
 It asks the user for the information that is used to decide what outputs are required.
 Note that all user inputs are controlled by using a while loop.
 If the user tries to enter invalid data - the while loop will keep asking until a valid input is entered(this lesson was learned when programming a Rock, Paper Scissors game [18]).
 Once the program has returned the data or graph as specified by the user, the session() function will ask if more analysis is required.
 From here the user can either quit the program or start another session.

 ### 3.2 Instructions for using the Iris Analyser
-#### 3.2.1 Downloading the program
+#### 3.2.1 Cloning the repository
-The simplest way to download the program is to clone the following repository from Github:
+You can clone the following repository from Github by typing the folowwing command:

 https://github.com/shkyler/gmit-pands-project